lancegatlin/typemax/basic_layout_design.md

 ```

 Remaining consonants are assigned to 2KC in frequency order: PGWYBVKXJQZ with the exception of C which was
-intentionally to allow for stutter optimization.
+intentionally skipped while assigning 1KC to allow for stutter optimization.
 The 2KC assignments are the hardest to optimize and problem have the
 most room improvement.

 * C is assigned to MLOO for stutter in common bigrams CH and CT